 Correspondence flowed readily between the two Marys, and when news arrived of an impending grandchild, Grandma-to-be Mary was thrilled.
 Gift after gift along with “motherly advice” was sent back to Chicago for mother-to-be and child.
 But once the baby was born, it was “Uncle Tad” who was homesick and longed to see his new little niece, named Mary, for her grandmother, but forever called “Mamie.”
 They returned to the United States.
 Mr. and Mrs. Robert Lincoln were happy to open their home to them.

 That part did not last long.
 The reason (or reasons) for the rift between “the Mary Lincolns” has never been completely determined, but one consensus is that Mrs. Abraham Lincoln was imperious and bossy, and Mrs. Robert Lincoln had become accustomed to running her own household and intended to keep it that way.
-Whatever the dissatisfaction, within a short time, Robert’s Mary packed up, took little Mamie, and returned to her own family in Iowa.
+Whatever the dissatisfaction, within a short time, Robert’s Mary packed up, took little Mamie, and returned to her own family.
 Things deteriorated further.
 Tad became ill, worsened, and died shortly after his eighteenth birthday.
 The Widow Mary collapsed with grief, and once again Robert, with no wife or baby to comfort him, rode to Springfield on a train-with-a-coffin.

 Mary Harlan refused to come back to Chicago as long as her mother-in-law was there.
 Mary Lincoln obliged, and began her years of perpetual wandering.
 She would never again set foot in her son’s house, nor cuddle a grandchild.

 Two more children would be born to Robert and Mary Lincoln: Abraham Lincoln II (1873-1890), and another daughter, Jessie.
 There is no evidence that Mrs. Abraham Lincoln made any effort to see, contact, or even acknowledge her other grandchildren.
 One might surmise that Mary Lincoln, who had always loved children, felt the pangs of a neglected or unwanted grandmother.
 Nevertheless, she died in 1882 without ever having seen her grandson, named for his illustrious grandfather.